 Snap-On Smile for missing teeth

 Snap-On Smile is a system that gives you a set of straight, white teeth that you can put on over your natural teeth.
-It is non-invasive, so no drilling or change to tooth structure, and it can be used as a temporary or long-term provisional solution.
+It is non-invasive, so no drilling or change to tooth structure, but it should only be used on special occasions or you might risk harming your natural teeth.

 What does replacing missing teeth cost?